Tejasanala/sap_notes/Recap.md

 ![alt text](image-92.png)

+##  Services

+- All this information is mentioned as a one stop shop. where we can find all the related info

+- there r 89 services in BTP

 ## SAP BTP Commercial Models :

 SAP Business Technology Platform (SAP BTP) offers flexible pricing models to meet different business needs.
 These models determine how customers consume and pay for SAP BTP services.